Editorial Polices

 – using a License agreement to regulate authorship, copyright, intellectual property right and potential conflict of interest issues;

-– implementation the mechanisms to correct the paper in case the errors or misconduct has been revealed after the publication.
+– implementation of the mechanisms to correct the paper in case errors or misconduct have been revealed after the publication.

-The Editorial Board expects from the authors the compliance with the following principles:
+The Editorial Board expects the authors the compliance with the following principles:

 * originality of the research;